dev-gursewak/shopping-list/README.md

 # shopping-list
  A webpage of a shopping list.
-1. Which offer ability to add items to the shopping list
+1. Which offer ability to add items to the end of the list.
-2. delete items from the list.
+2. ability to delete list.
 3. display it as a list of items.
 4. wanted to style it so it will look modern.
 5. it should adjust to the screen size